 Click here to return to Shelby's BracketWAG.com home page

-There are three phases to establish the bracket:
+There are three phases to the process to determine the 68

 II.
 Seed the field of 68 teams; and

 III.
 Place the teams into the championship bracket.

 The Selection, Seeding and Bracketing process for the Division I Men’s Basketball Championship adheres to the following principles: